 Bishop earned a B.S. from the United States Military Academy with a major in American legal studies.
 At West Point, he was a member of the honor committee and served as a cadet company commander.
 Following graduation, Bishop spent five years in the Army as a captain in the Signal Corps.
 During that time, he interned in the Office of the General Counsel at the United States Army Headquarters, served as a platoon leader in Colorado, and was an executive officer to a Chief of Staff and Command Group Operations Officer.
 At William & Mary, Bishop was the chief justice of the Honor Council, a member of the Black Law Students Association, and a classroom volunteer at a local elementary school.
 He spent summer 2008 working for the Public Defender’s Office in Charleston, South Carolina, and split summer 2009 between Ford Harrison, LLC, in Spartanburg, South Carolina, and the American Recovery and Reinvestment Act WIA Summer Work Program as a Program Coordinator.
-Bishop now works for Deloitte Consulting, LLC in Washington D.C. in the Federal Services Group.
+After graduation, Bishop joined Deloitte Consulting LLC in Washington D.C. in the Federal Services Group.
+He is now Special Assistant and White House Liason for the Department of Veterans Affairs.

 His Own Words